offsoc/onionprobe/docs/man/onionprobe.1.md

 # SEE ALSO

-The *README* file distributed with Onionprobe contains the full documentation.
+The *docs/* folder distributed with Onionprobe contains the full documentation, which should also be available at <https://tpo.pages.torproject.net/onion-services/onionprobe/>.

 The Onionprobe source code and all documentation may be downloaded from
 <https://gitlab.torproject.org/onion-services/onionprobe>.